canonical/sdcore-nms/CONTRIBUTING.md

 ### `make rock`

 This target will produce a `sdcore-nms.rock` OCI image file, which will have the webconsole binary as a service.
 It will use the master branch of webconsole by default.
-If you want to use a specific tag for the webconsole repo, you must switch to the branch/tag in ./build/webconsole-src
+If you want to use a specific tag for the webconsole repository, you must switch to the branch/tag in ./build/webconsole-src

 `rockcraft` must be installed to use this option.

 ### `make deploy`

 This target will create an LXC VM called `nms`, install docker, deploy the `NMS` and `MongoDB` OCI image, create a valid config file for `NMS`, and start the program.
-After the process is done, from your host machine you can run `lxc list`, and use the IP address to connect to both mongodb and NMS.
-The port for NMS is `:5000` and the port for mongodb is `:27017`.
+After the process is done, from your host machine you can run `lxc list`, and use the IP address to connect to both MongoDB and NMS.
+The port for NMS is `:5000` and the port for MongoDB is `:27017`.

 `make rock` must have successfully completed and `lxd` must be installed to use this option.